 Workplace Giving and Payroll Deduction: One of the Best-kept Secrets to Creating Social Impact

 By Lindsay J.K.
-Nichols on February 12, 2019
+Nichols on July 6, 2021

-However, so many options can be overwhelming and confusing – to donors as well as the leaders tasked with coordinating their company’s employee giving and corporate philanthropy initiatives.
-How can a business of any size and its employees most effectively raise money for causes they care about, create social change, and improve the world around us?
-With workplace giving, one of the best-kept secrets to creating individual and collective social impact.
+However, so many options can be overwhelming and confusing – to employee donors as well as to the leaders tasked with coordinating their company’s employee giving and corporate philanthropy initiatives.
+How can a business help its staff most effectively raise money for causes they care about, create social change, and improve the world around us?
+Through workplace giving, one of the best-kept secrets to creating individual and collective social impact.

 I say "best-kept" secret simply because those who do, know.
 However, many still haven't had the opportunity to try recurring payroll giving.
 Although workplace giving giving has been around for decades (upon decades), many still don't understand how powerful recurring giving is for employers, staff, and the causes they support.

 While America’s Charities continues to incorporate a variety of recurring donation approaches and methods into our suite of employee giving technology plus customer support options, recurring giving by payroll deduction (aka workplace/ employee/recurring/payroll giving) remains the most cost-efficient way to support nonprofits.
 In fact, it’s the driving force behind the success of the companies whose workplace giving campaigns we manage.
 Check out any of our free guides for examples and case studies of the collective impact made possible by workplace giving.

 But, and this is the crucial part, I hear you asking me: why?
 What makes payroll deduction giving more beneficial to charities, employee donors, and employers - especially compared to other donation payment methods?
 Beyond that, what would happen if we stopped payroll giving?
 Or, conversely, if there were even more recurring donations?